barrylapthorn/barrylapthorn/README.md

 ### Hi there 👋

 I'm a C++, Java and Kotlin dev.
-Mostly Linux these days, but a lot Win32, and even some MacOS.
+Mostly Linux and C++ these days, but a lot Win32 in the past, and even some MacOS.

 I've also written non-trivial amounts of C#, Javascript and some Typescript.

 And some Swift, D, Rust, golang, and even some F# back in the day.

+And that heatmap thing down there ⬇️⬇️⬇️ ?
+Well, not everything gets published to github...

 <!--
 **barrylapthorn/barrylapthorn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.